KaiXOF/Substance-Enfusion-Texture-Map-Graphs/README.md

 ###### OpenGL Tangent Space (Y+) to DirectX Tanget Space (Y-)
 ![OpenGL to DirectX](/Examples/OpenGL_DirectX.png)
 You can use this to convert your OpenGL Normal Maps to DirectX Normal Maps which are used in Enfusion.
-If you already have DirectX Normal Maps you can ignore this completely. :)
+If you already have DirectX Normal Maps you can ignore this completely.
+C:

 ###### BaseColor and Roughness to BCR Map
 ![BaseColor & Roughness to BCR](/Examples/BCR.png)